It's a New Day in Public Health.

 - RESOURCES AND REFERENCES

 Oocysts, the infective stage of this parasite, cause an illness that presents as watery diarrhea with abdominal cramps, possibly accompanied by fever, nausea, vomiting, and myalgias.
 After exposure, the incubation period ranges from 1 to 12 days (median 7 days).
-In AIDS patients, the illness varies from asymptomatic carriage to severe watery diarrhea with weight loss, electrolyte imbalance and dehydration.
+In people with HIV patients, the illness varies from asymptomatic carriage to severe watery diarrhea with weight loss, electrolyte imbalance and dehydration.
 Duration of illness can range from days to months, but usually resolves within 2 weeks in otherwise healthy patients.
 Shedding of oocysts, however, can occur up to 2 weeks after the patient is clinically well.

 Oocysts may be transmitted via contaminated food or water, by direct contact with infected livestock or pets, and from person to person by the fecal-oral route.
 Cryptosporidium oocysts are present in most surface waters (e.g. rivers, streams, and lakes) throughout the United States, and have shown resistance to chlorine.
 Oocysts are also difficult to remove by filters.
 Epidemiological studies have shown that municipal water supplies, camping, swimming, direct contact with feces while caring for an infected person, or association with kittens, puppies and young livestock are the most frequently identified risk factors.